Georgian Special Operations Command: Ranger School

 During the preparation for the actual training program, the candidates will acquire the minimum of required skills and experience to pass the specialization course.
-Initial admission criteria are restricted to ages 18–30 inclusive, Georgian citizenship, a height above 170 cm, a secondary or higher education and a positive report from the medical commission provided by the school itself.
+Initial admission criteria are restricted to ages 18–30 inclusive, Georgian citizenship, a secondary or higher education and a positive report from the medical commission provided by the school itself.
 Physical requirements are: being able to perform a minimum of 50 push-ups, 50 sit-ups, running a distance of 3200 m in 16:00 minutes or less and 8 pull-ups.
 The theoretical test on general skills must be passed with a rating of at least 60%.
 Afterward, the applicants will be interviewed in order to provide general information about their persona.
 During the subsequent preparation course which' duration is 18 weeks, following subjects will be engaged: